 I've raved about these "Korean Bioré strips" before, but let me be clear once again: You'll need to extract the blackheads to see results.
 They don't rip out the clogged pores, nor do they dissolve the sebum before your eyes.
 Instead, the two-step patches first lift the blackheads to better extract on your own (which I've found is best done with tissue-wrapped fingers) and finally soothe and calm inflammation.
 An added tube of essence helps prevent sebum from filling up in the pores thereafter.
-I've found them to work much better than regular pore strips because the manual extraction process is more effective (made easier by the lifting patch), and the essence is quite magical at sealing the pores off.
+I've found them to work much better than regular pore strips because the manual extraction process is more effective (made easier by the lifting patch), and the essence quite magically seals the pores off.

 I'm in love with this cleanser.
-The warming effect is so soothing, and it stimulates my pores by softening them and allowing for the salicylic acid to penetrate and do its thing.
-The skin-softening effect also allows me to do a little post-cleansing extraction followed by another light cleansing of the area.
+The warming effect is soothing, and it stimulates my pores by softening them and allowing for the salicylic acid to penetrate and do its thing.
+The skin-softening effect allows me to do a little post-cleansing extraction followed by another light cleansing of the area.
 The results speak for themselves—my nose has never looked or stayed clearer.

 A few more editor favorites:

 "Similar to Lindsey's love for Bioré's warming cleanser, I'm partial to Ole Henriksen's Pore-Balance Facial Sauna Scrub ($28).
 Doesn't it sound steamy and detoxifying?
 And it delivers.
 It warms up as you apply to open your pores, delivers glycolic and lactic acids to lift and loosen dead skin cells, and cools with eucalyptus and peppermint to tighten.
 Using this scrub it a decadent spa-like experience and it gets rid of blackheads too.
 So, win-win." — Hallie Gould, senior editor